appcircleio/appcircle-docusaurus/docs/enterprise-appstore/enterprise-app-store-setup/configure-ent-profile.md

 ### Add Version

-If you enable **Publish Enterprise Store** settings in your config, all the new signed builds will automatically appear in the list.
+If you enable **Publish Enterprise App Store** settings in your config, all the new signed builds will automatically appear in the list.
 You can also manually upload a new version to your profile.

 Click the **Add Version** button, select an IPA or APK file, and hit the **Upload** button.